 A limited liability company (LLC) is a popular business structure combining both the liability protection of a corporation and pass-through taxation of a partnership.
-One advantage of an LLC is the flexibility it offers in terms of management and ownership structure.
+As part of the formation process, you’ll have choices to make, like whether to form a single-member or multi-member LLC and whether to choose member-management or manager-management.

 Alabama